alexfalkowski/nonnative/README.md

 ##### Fault Injection

-The `chaos` proxy allows you to simulate failures by injecting them.
+The `fault_injection` proxy allows you to simulate failures by injecting them.
 We currently support the following:
 - `close_all` - Closes the socket as soon as it connects.
 - `delay` - This delays the communication between the connection.
 Default is 2 secs can be configured through options.
 - `invalid_data` - This takes the input and rearranges it to produce invalid data.